tomvil/lfcs/UserAndGroupManagement.md

 # Chapter 3.
-Create, delete, and modify local user accounts
+User and Group management

 ## ## Create, delete, and modify local user accounts
 User management is one of the most common but critical activities that you will perform as a system administrator.